TandoorRecipes/recipes/docs/contribute/feature_contrib/Integration.md

 `
 type = forms.ChoiceField(choices=())
 `
-the choices will have a long list of tuples. add to the list of tuples the following:
+the choices will have a long list of tuples.
+Add to the list of tuples the following:

 ```python
 (YOURINTEGRATION, 'Your Integration'),